josmar-crwdstffng/angular/aio/content/guide/hierarchical-dependency-injection.md

 Usually, you declare the components and their templates in separate files.
 For the purposes of understanding how the injection system works, it is useful to look at them from the point of view of a combined logical tree.
 The term logical distinguishes it from the render tree \(your application DOM tree\).
-To mark the locations of where the component templates are located, this guide uses the `<#VIEW>` pseudo element, which doesn't actually exist in the render tree and is present for mental model purposes only.
+To mark the locations of where the component templates are located, this guide uses the `<#VIEW>` pseudo element, which does not actually exist in the render tree and is present for mental model purposes only.

 </div>